 A Basic Combat load for the primary weapon is 210 rounds of 5.56 mm.
 Usually carried in seven 30 round magazines.

-How many rounds of ammo does a Navy SEAL carry?
+How many rounds of ammo do Navy Seals carry?

 The 45 caliber handgun has a ton of stopping power

 with the magazine, which carries 10 rounds of 45 ACP ammunition.
 Small, light, and reliable.

 After a longer firefight, there is usually loose ammunition everywhere. … Usually, soldiers get killed before they run out of ammo.
 If you really think that finishing your life is such a great idea, you can also use a hand grenade, no need to do it with a gun.

 Soldiers can choose from up to 24 entrees, and more than an additional 150 items in the MRE chain.
 MREs must be capable of withstanding parachute drops from 1,250 feet, and non-parachute drops of 100 feet.

 Do Navy SEALs pick their own weapons?

 Can Navy SEALs and other U.S. special forces choose what guns and equipment they use?
 Generally no, but sometimes yes.
 Typically, weapons are standard issue even in SOF.
 However, sometimes a unit has a variety, especially during transition periods or when there are different weapons for different roles.

 If they are doing a long range shot for a specific target, they will be carrying probably 40 to 50 rounds (about 8 to 10 lbs) of .
 338 or .
 50 cal.
 But they will also be carrying around 200 – 300 rounds 5.56, in case they have to fight their way out.